arkmanager/ark-server-tools/README.md

 To get a complete list of the script commands you can run `arkmanager --help` or `arkmanager -h`.

 #### arkmanager install
-installs arkmanager to the directory specified in `/etc/arkmanager/arkmanager.cfg` or `~/.arkmanager.cfg`.
+Installs arkmanager to the directory specified in `/etc/arkmanager/arkmanager.cfg` or `~/.arkmanager.cfg`.

 #### arkmanager start
-starts ARK server
+Starts ARK server

 #### arkmanager stop
-stops ARK server
+Stops ARK server

 #### arkmanager restart
-restarts ARK server
+Restarts ARK server

 #### arkmanager update
-manually updates ARK server if a new version is available
+Manually updates ARK server if a new version is available

 #### arkmanager update --force
 Apply update without check the current version